 A society member will be recognized each month for his or her dedication to that particular society.
 This person has surpassed the expectations of the organization by participating in and helping to organize numerous events sponsored by the society for a particular month.
 Any member of an EC-affiliated society is eligible for this award.
 However, the society member must be nominated by the organization in order to receive the monthly award.
-The recipient will receive a certificate, a $20 gift card to a restaurant of his or her choice.
-In addition, the nominator will also receive a $10 gift card to a restaurant of his or her choice.
+The recipient will receive a certificate and a $20 electronic gift card.
+In addition, the nominator will also receive a $10 electronic gift card.

 The Society of the Month Award recognizes those societies that have demonstrated leadership, community service, and dedication to both its members and the College of Engineering for the month in which it is nominated.
 The recipient society will receive $250 along with a certificate and will be asked to give a brief (3 minutes maximum) presentation at an Engineering Council General Meeting.

 A committee member will be recognized each month for his or her dedication to a particular EC Committee (SITE, E-Week.
 EOH, EXPO, etc.).
 This person has surpassed the expectations of the organization by participating in and helping to organize numerous events sponsored by the committee for a particular month.
 Any member of a committee is eligible for this award.
 However, the EC committee member must be nominated by their committee in order to receive the monthly award.
-The recipient will receive a certificate, a $20 gift card to a restaurant of his or her choice.
-In addition, the nominator will also receive a $10 gift card to a restaurant of his or her choice.
+The recipient will receive a certificate and a $20 electronic gift card.
+In addition, the nominator will also receive a $10 electronic gift card.

 During his 12 years as Dean of the College of Engineering, William R. Schowalter demonstrated outstanding character, creativity, and enthusiasm.
 Above all, his dedication to the students and faculty of the college was always evident in his conduct.
 In his honor, on behalf of Engineering Council, the William R. Schowalter Scholarship was established upon his retirement in February 2001.